← All Conditions

 Soft Tissue Tumour

-A soft tissue tumour of the chest wall — which may be benign (such as a desmoid tumour) or, less commonly, malignant (a sarcoma) — typically presents as a firm, deepening lump that may be growing.
+A soft tissue tumour of the chest wall — which may be benign (such as a desmoid tumour) or, less commonly, malignant (a soft tissue sarcoma) — typically presents as a firm, deepening lump that may be growing.
 MRI is the investigation of choice.
-Where a malignant soft tissue tumour is found, management is planned with the specialist oncology team at GSTT and London Bridge Hospital before any surgical decision.
+Where a sarcoma is suspected, the case is routed to one of the specialist sarcoma services in London — the Royal Brompton, the Royal National Orthopaedic Hospital, or UCLH — before any surgical decision is made.

 Least Common — Specialist Input Required